riboflavin/test-framer-sync/compare/granola-vs-zoomai.md

 Granola appears best suited for users who participate in meetings across multiple platforms and need a standalone tool that works regardless of meeting software.
 The product's strength lies in its platform-agnostic approach and offline functionality, making it valuable for consultants, freelancers, and teams using varied communication channels.

 Zoom AI naturally fits organizations heavily invested in Zoom's ecosystem who want a zero-setup solution included with their existing subscription.
 Its in-platform experience benefits teams already standardized on Zoom who need basic AI assistance without learning a new tool, though users requiring cross-platform support or deeper integrations will find its capabilities limited.

+## Granola vs Zoom AI: What do users say?

+Granola AI serves as an AI notepad for meetings, running on Mac computers and capturing system audio without requiring a bot in the call.
+Users can jot brief notes during meetings, and Granola produces enhanced, structured summaries afterward with key takeaways and next steps.
+Reviews highlight its "set and forget" functionality that allows users to focus on conversations while still getting quality notes.
+The clean, simple interface reminds users of Apple Notes, and the customizable templates deliver well-organized summaries formatted to user preferences.
+Limitations include its Mac-only availability (as of 2024), lack of a mobile app, and reliance on device audio capture.
+Pricing begins with 25 free meetings, followed by plans starting at $18/month for individuals.

+Zoom AI functions as a built-in feature for Zoom's platform, automatically generating meeting summaries and action items after calls.
+It allows participants to ask questions during meetings and assists with composing emails and documents.
+Users appreciate its seamless integration within the Zoom ecosystem, eliminating the need for separate apps.
+The AI generates summaries almost instantly after meetings, and it's included at no extra cost for paid Zoom accounts.
+However, it only works with Zoom meetings, not other platforms, and some users find certain features immature compared to dedicated note-taking tools.
+The service is included free with Zoom Pro plans (starting around $15/month per user).

+For more information about these AI note-taking solutions, check out [Zoom AI Companion Review](https://www.meetjamie.ai/blog/zoom-ai-companion-review), [Reddit discussions about Zoom AI](https://www.reddit.com/r/Zoom/comments/1g29cog/using_zooms_ai_companion_to_record_and_summarize/), and [Consumer Reports](https://www.consumerreports.org/health/cereals/great-tasting-granolas-without-all-the-fat-sugar-calories-a1188431093/) for product comparison insights.

+## FAQs
+• Would Granola work for in-person meetings?
+What about Zoom AI?
+Granola works partially for in-person meetings - the Mac app can capture in-room audio locally.
+Zoom AI does not work for in-person meetings as it only functions for virtual Zoom calls and cannot independently capture in-person audio.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Granola does not require a meeting bot - it "listens to meetings without needing a bot in the call" and "works fully offline on Mac" for recording and transcribing locally.
+Zoom AI also doesn't require a separate bot as it's built into the Zoom platform itself.

+• What do users say about the quality of transcriptions?
+The provided context doesn't contain specific user feedback about the quality of transcriptions for either Granola or Zoom AI.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.